pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 The project is at the end of stage 1: we know just the aims of this project.
 The founders' main role is to ensure that these original aims will not be altered in the course of the project.
 Stage 1 is the only non-negociable part of this project.

-The next tasks belong to stage 2, here are some of the most obvious tasks:
+The next tasks belong to stage 2, which is still very much a research stage.
+Here are some of the most obvious tasks:

 -   designing the [Secure Contract Signing protocol](/wiki/Secure_Contract_Signing_Protocol "wikilink");